-- Managing the entire recruitment process. - Sourcing suitable candidates. - Acting as a point of contact between candidates and the school. - Reviewing and scrutinising candidates' applications and identifying any gaps. - Preparing the recruitment panel to conduct interviews. - Organising interviews with shortlisted candidates. - Ensuring the recruitment process is carried out in line with the relevant school policies. - Ensuring that the candidate chosen to fill a vacancy is suitable for the role.
+- Managing the entire recruitment process. - Sourcing suitable candidates. - Acting as a point of contact between candidates and the school. - Reviewing candidates' applications. - Preparing the recruitment panel to conduct interviews. - Organising interviews with shortlisted candidates. - Ensuring the recruitment process is carried out in line with the relevant school policies. - Ensuring that the candidate chosen to fill a vacancy is suitable for the role.